bitbackofen/Rss-Atom-Feed-Integration-for-Mattermost/README.md

 To run this integration you need:

-1. A **network connected device running python** like Raspberry Pi, any Linux device or a Windows PC
+1. A **network connected device running python** like Raspberry Pi or any other Linux device wich support python and the required packages
 2. A **[Mattermost account](http://www.mattermost.org/)** where [incoming webhooks are enabled](https://github.com/mattermost/platform/blob/master/doc/integrations/webhooks/Incoming-Webhooks.md#enabling-incoming-webhooks)

 ### Linux/Ubuntu 14.04 Install